 Things to Do in Costa Rica

-Costa Rica is not well known as a snorkeling destination for a variety of reasons.
-That’s not to say you cant find some good spots depending on the time of year.
+Costa Rica is not alway thought of as one of the world’s premier snorkeling destinations.
+That’s not to say you can’t find some great spots depending on the time of year.

-The problem is the long rainy season will wash sediment from the rivers into the snorkeling areas.
-The wave action also tends to keep the water visibility poor and conditions rough.
+In some regions of Costa Rica the long rainy season will wash sediment from the rivers into the snorkeling areas.
+The wave action also tends to keep the water visibility less than ideal.